Heinemann African Writers Series: History

 1992 – Caroline Avens begins to oversee the series, reducing the backlist and starting to publish more new authors.

 1993 – Adewale Maja-Pearce appointed general editor.

 1994 – Abdulrazak Gurnah appointed as editorial advisor.

-2002 – Only 70 of the over 300 titles in the series remain in print.
+2002 – Only 70 of the more than 300 titles in the series remain in print.

-2003 – Heinemann announces no new titles would be added to the series.
-By 2008 only 64 titles remain in print.
+2003 – Heinemann announces that no new titles will be added to the series.
+By 2008, only 64 titles remain in print.

 Content

 The African Writers Series reissued paperback editions of works previously only available as more expensive hardbacks, translated books that had been published in other languages, and published the first works of unknown writers.

-The decision to reissue paperback editions of English language hardbacks followed the early success of Things Fall Apart and continued for many years.
-But it became clear very quickly that there were not enough works in English, so translations began to be made from French of works by Ferdinand Oyono, Mongo Beti and others.
+The decision to reissue paperback editions of English-language hardbacks followed the early success of Chinua Achebe's Things Fall Apart and continued for many years.
+However, it became clear very quickly that there were not enough works in English, so translations began to be made from French of works by Ferdinand Oyono, Mongo Beti and others.
 This was followed by translations from Portuguese, Zulu, Swahili, Acholi, Sesotho, Afrikaans, Luganda, and Arabic.

 At the same time, they published new authors.
 This started with Ngũgĩ, who helped to expand the reach of the series into East Africa.

 This approach provided opportunities for authors from across most of Africa.
 More than 80 titles published in the series were by Nigerian writers, who were followed by South Africans, Kenyans, Ghanaians, and Zimbabweans.
 In the first two decades, nearly all were men and it was only in the 1990s that books by women began to appear regularly.
 Some exceptions to this are early books by Flora Nwapa and Buchi Emecheta.

 Novels would make up the bulk of the series, but it extended to poetry, anthologies, short stories, autobiographies, drama, non fiction, and oral traditions.

 Design

-Between 1962 and 1986 all the books in the African Writers Series were colour-coded: orange for fiction, blue for non-fiction, and green for poetry and drama.
+Between 1962 and 1986, all the books in the African Writers Series were colour-coded: orange for fiction, blue for non-fiction, and green for poetry and drama.
 While this highlighted the different genres, all books in the series during this period were numbered to give a clear indication that they belonged to a collection of works by African writers.

 Some evolution in cover design did take place during these years.
 Between 1962 and 1965 a heavy black band was featured at the top of the covers, with a black-and-white illustration below.
 The black was then replaced by a solid orange block.
-Later a colophon was added that was intended to look like an Africanised version of Heinemann’s windmill logo.
-In 1971 George Hallett was employed to produce cover photography, which began to replace the use of illustrations.
+Later a colophon was added that was intended to look like an Africanised version of Heinemann's windmill logo.
+In 1971, George Hallett was employed to produce cover photography, which began to replace the use of illustrations.

 In 1986, the design was changed to appeal more in western markets.
 Orange was replaced by a white background with a boxed abstract image.
-In 1993, the was changed again to incorporate full-colour images.
+In 1993, it was changed again to incorporate full-colour images.